Posted on

 Unlike with TPOs, judges cannot grant EPOs unless there is a court hearing where the “adverse party” has an opportunity for their side of the story to be heard.
 The clerk will give you a court date for this hearing within the next 45 days.
 The clerk will also give you instructions on how to “serve” the adverse party with notice of the hearing.

-When you attend the hearing, you will have to convince the judge that you are still in danger and that an EPO is necessary for your safety.7 If at all possible, you should hire an experienced attorney to speak for you during the hearing.
+When you attend the hearing, you will have to convince the judge that you are still in danger and that an EPO is necessary for your safety.7 If at all possible, I advise you to hire an experienced attorney to speak for you during the hearing.

 Nothing.
 Obtaining a restraining order in Las Vegas is free.8

-(To apply for a workplace harassment type of protection order, there is a $74 filing fee.9)
+However, to apply for a workplace harassment type of protection order, there is a $74 filing fee and a $100 security bond.9

 What are the penalties for violating a restraining order?